 Please ensure you report any plumbing issues to the Housing Office (e.g. dripping or leaking taps) so repairs can be made before more serious damage occurs.
 If your toilet or sink is blocked, use the plunger made available in your apartment.
 If this does not solve the problem, submit a work order to the Housing Office.

 Major plumbing issues and flooding is often caused by allowing the wrong things to go down the drains.
-Please do not use your toilet or drains for disposing of substances such as kitty litter, organic waste or non-degradable matter.
+Only body waste and toilet paper should go in the toilet.
+Please do not use your toilet or drains for disposing of substances such as "flushable"* wipes, kitty litter, organic waste (such as cooking fats), or non-degradable matter.
 Please use the sink strainers in the kitchen to avoid food particles from clogging the drain.
 Clean these strainers regularly.
 Strainers can be used in the washrooms to avoid hair from clogging the drains.
+For additional information on what can or not be flushed or poured down the drain, please visit the City of Toronto’s website.

 Each apartment unit is provided with a recycling bin.
 Please sort and place items in large bins outside each building.